-Box 1.3.
-Educational challenges facing adolescent girls
+Box 4: Educational challenges facing adolescent girls

 According to the World Bank (2016), across all low- and middle-income countries girls are now more likely than boys to survive to the last year of primary education (73.7% versus 71.4% in 2012).
 Indeed, this pattern holds true even in low-income countries (56.1% versus 54.2%) and across all regions of the world (ibid).
 In most low-income countries, however, girls' early advantage evaporates with the transition to secondary school - especially for the poorest girls.
 Across all low-income countries, 32% of girls of lower-secondary age are out of school, compared with only 29.4% of boys.
 Similarly, while 37.4% of girls ultimately complete lower secondary school, 41.8% of boys do so.
-Overall, only 46.9% of secondary students in low-income countries are girls.
-While there is regional variation, with girls in East Asia and the Pacific, for example, actually more likely to complete lower secondary than boys (92.7% versus 89.3) and girls in Sub-Saharan Africa especially disadvantaged (34% of girls versus 41.8% of boys completing lower secondary), the prevailing pattern in the Global South is for adolescence to flatten girls' educational trajectories more than those of boys - especially for those from the most disadvantaged households (UNESCO, 2016).
+Overall, only 46.9% of secondary students in low- income countries are girls.
+While there is regional variation, with girls in East Asia and the Pacific, for example, actually more likely to complete lower secondary than boys (92.7% versus 89.3) and girls in Sub-Saharan Africa especially for those from the most disadvantaged households (UNESCO, 2016).
 There is also evidence that gains in enrolment may be hiding other forms of parental underinvestment in girls' education.
 In India, for example, boys are now significantly more likely than girls to have access to the private English-language education that produces better educational and occupational outcomes (Nanda et al., 2014; Dercon and Singh, 2013).

 There are many reasons for girls' uptake of schooling shifting with adolescence.
-For example, with girls more at risk of sexual- and gender-based violence as their bodies mature, families keep them home to not only protect them from violence but also ensure they remain the sexually pure signifiers of family honour that traditional gender norms require (Tefera et al., 2013; Islam, 2012; Jones et al., 2015a; 2016b; Ghimire and Samuels, 2014, 2014).
+For example, with girls more at risk of sexual- and gender-based violence as their bodies mature, families keep them home to not only protect them from violence but also ensure they remain the sexually pure signifiers of family honour that traditional gender norms require (Tefera et al.,

+2013; Islam, 2012; Jones et al., 2015a; 2016b; Ghimire and Samuels, 2014, 2014).
 Furthermore, even where adolescent girls are permitted to enrol in school, their attendance can suffer because their care-related burdens tend to grow as they become more capable of substituting their own labour for that of their mothers (Nanda et al., 2013).
 In Rwanda, for example, while young adolescent girls (age 10-14) spend about four hours more each week on domestic tasks than do boys (17 hours versus 13 hours), by later adolescence (age 15-19) the gap grows to six hours (21 hours versus 15 hours) (NISR, 2012).
 Similarly, in Ethiopia, while 78% of younger girls and 52% of younger boys engage in unpaid domestic labour, for those between the ages of 15 and 29 rates radically diverge - to 91% versus 48% (CSA, 2014).
 The cost of school also impacts adolescent girls' school enrolment and attendance.
 Among the poorest rural households in Tanzania, for example, Alcott et al. (2016b) found 80% of girls had been sent home because they could not pay school fees.